 - They learn that they can avoid making waves best if they adopt the perspectives of their overlords.
 So they run the overlords’ slogans through their minds as a default program.

 In the end, these people don’t make up their minds.
 Rather, they take on the minds of their overlords and do their will.

-And so, the vast majority of evil done on Earth traces back to minds and wills that have been abandoned to fear and laid on the Altar of Obedience.
+And so, the vast majority of evil done on Earth traces back to minds and wills that have been abandoned to fear.

 This is what the famous quote should say: